danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-05-using-the-keychain-to-persist-data-in-swift.md

 }
 ```

-and to write to the keychain, I use a `KeychainWriter` protocol:
+To write to the keychain, I use a `KeychainWriter` protocol:

 ```swift
 public protocol KeychainWriter: AnyObject {